-A: No. All Student understand and agrees once payment is made there is "No Refunds or Chargebacks" using a credit or debit card using PayPal or call for other forms of payment.
-But, if something comes up and you can not make it, we will allow you to move the dates that you reserved - one time only.
-We expect at least a weeks notice of change.
+A: No. All Student understand and agrees once payment is made there is "No Refunds or Chargebacks" using a credit or debit card, and/or PayPal or call for other forms of payment.
+But, if something comes up and you cannot make it, we will allow you to move the dates that you reserved - one time only.
+We expect at least a weeks' notice of change.
 "All Sales Are Final".
-We disclose that our site may or we may decide to be an affiliated marketer with links to an online retailer on or off this website (some of the Links).
-We will or would earn commission from this/these retailers.
-We will or would earn commission from this/these retailers.
+We disclose that our site may or may not decide to be an affiliated marketer with links to an online retailer on or off this website (some of the Links).
+We may or may not earn commission from this or other retailers and/or services.
 Disclosure/Disclaimer.

 Q: What's the difference between a "Freight Broker" and an "Agent"?
 Here is a basic overall information!

 A: BROKER: is a company that assumes all general legal requirements to operate as a freight broker.
 They must have a Broker Authority/MC# which is registered with the F.M.C.S.A., a $75,000 "Bond or Trust" (the Bond goes by your personal credit), a Process Agent, and the UCR" Registration.
 Also, you will need any state or local licensing and insurance for your business.